 Designed For Maximum Effectiveness

-And we definitely consider the details when designing materials for our resource library, and features for you to use within Psychology Tools.
+And we definitely consider the details when designing materials for our resource library and creating features for you to use within Psychology Tools.

 Our range of tools has been carefully developed, with the goal of making it easier for you to deliver great therapy.
 The design of each resource is optimized for a specific audience, so whether it’s a handout for a client or a tool for you, we have tailored it to each user’s needs.
 Let us explain how: